fvictorio/fvictorio.github.io/content/posts/you-and-your-shell.md

 }
 ```

-If this program actually worked and we ran `rm Titanic.mkv` on it, it would actually delete the file.
+If this code actually worked and we ran `rm Titanic.mkv` on it, it would actually delete the file.
 Probably.
 In any case, the takeaway is that we are doing a more complex interpretation of the command we receive.
 The command is still just a string, but we are starting to parse it in a somewhat interesting way.

 ## Globs